 Deciding to donate a loved one's organs

-Next year the law on organ donations in England will change, with donor consent being presumed, unless relatives expressly refuse permission.
+Next year organ donor consent will be presumed, unless relatives expressly refuse permission.
+But how do doctors and nurses help families decide whether their loved one's organs could save a stranger's life?

-This is already the law in Wales.
-More than 50,000 people today are alive thanks to organ donations, but 400 die every year while waiting for a transplant.

-Despite this, 4 in 10 families still refuse to allow a donation.

 -